 Statutory Inspection of Anglican and Methodist Schools

-The ‘Statutory Inspection of Anglican and Methodist Schools’ follows a timetable which is independent of Ofsted and based on a five-year cycle.
-The principal objective of the inspection is to address the question –
+Every five years, each church school has a SIAMS Inspection.
+The ‘Statutory Inspection of Anglican and Methodist Schools’ follows a timetable which is independent of Ofsted.
+The principal objective of the inspection is to address the question:

 ‘How effective is the school’s distinctive Christian vision, established and promoted by leadership at all levels, in enabling pupils and adults to flourish?’